ssnepenthe/metis/README.md

 **Service Proxies**

-One of the many benefits of a dependency injection container like Pimple is that objects are created on demand as you access the various container entries.
+One of the many benefits of a dependency injection container like Pimple is that objects are created on demand as you access their container entries.

 This can be especially useful for functionality that is only needed on a limited number of requests (e.g. admin, cron, etc.).